 The seal was designed in 1950 by commercial artist Helen Foster.
 The rope that ties the ship to the anchor represents the Cordage in Northern Plymouth.

 The Kingston Library is dedicated to the local history of Kingston and a wonderful source of more information on the subject.
-Access more History of Kingston here.
+Visit their Local History page and have a look around.

 Marshall Joyce Wildlife Sanctuary